-Additionally, Johns Hopkins All Children's Hospital uses electronic Institutional Review Board protocol submission systems called iRIS and eIRB to efficiently create and submit research protocols for review and approval.
+Additionally, the hospital uses electronic Johns Hopkins All Children's Hospital Institutional Review Board protocol submission systems called iRIS and eIRB to efficiently create and submit research protocols for review and approval.
 Effective June 2014, all new protocols must be submitted through eIRB.
-The IRB meets monthly.
+The JHACH IRB meets monthly.

 Johns Hopkins All Children's Hospital